U.S. Navy relieves aircraft carrier commander who wrote letter urging coronavirus action

 "I don’t know why you would punish someone for that, especially with so many lives at stake," he said.
 President Donald Trump, when asked about the captain during a news conference at the White House, said he did not agree with the suggestion that it appeared Crozier was being removed for trying to save the lives of sailors.

 "I don't agree with that at all.
 Not at all.
 Not even a little bit," Trump said.
+Democratic presidential contender Joe Biden said that the Trump administration showed "poor judgment" in relieving the commander of an aircraft carrier who sought stronger measures to control a coronavirus outbreak onboard.

+"Donald Trump's Acting Navy Secretary shot the messenger - a commanding officer who was faithful to both his national security mission and his duty to care for his sailors, and who rightly focused attention on a broader concern about how to maintain military readiness during this pandemic," Biden said in a statement to Reuters.
 SOUGHT 'DECISIVE ACTION'

 Over 100 personnel on the Theodore Roosevelt have tested positive for the coronavirus so far.
 In the four-page letter, Crozier, who took command in November, described a bleak situation aboard the nuclear-powered carrier as more sailors tested positive for the highly contagious respiratory virus.